• Home /

 You must follow the program rules for bidding on a Good Neighbor Next Door home

-The Good Neighbor Next Door sales program requires buyers to submit offers via a real estate agent.
-Real estate agents must be registered on the U.S. Housing & Urban Development website, and offers must be made via the HUD Homestore website.
-All offers are subject to a 30-day waiting period, and a modest earnest money deposit should accompany all offers.
+The Good Neighbor Next Door sales program requires buyers to submit offers via a registered HUD buyer’s agent.
+All offers must be made via the HUD Homestore website, and a modest earnest money deposit is required.

 You must buy the home as your main residence